chunkifydev/cli/README.md

 # Chunkify CLI

-The Chunkify CLI provides easy access to all Chunkify services and features directly from your terminal.

-#### With this CLI, you can:

--   **Create and manage** sources, projects, jobs, storages, webhooks, notifications and tokens
--   **Forward** webhooks notifications to your local environment
--   **View** jobs logs
+The Chunkify CLI brings super-fast video transcoding to your terminal.
+With a single command, you can upload local files, transcode videos using Chunkify's parallel technology, and download the processed files to your local disk.

+For local development, the Chunkify CLI provides a convenient command to forward webhook notifications to your local application URL.

 ## Installation